 Greetings, middle-schoolers and Menaul School families!

 At the first signs of trouble, students needing assistance in a class will be assigned to afternoon support sessions for STEM (Science, Technology, Engineering, Mathematics) or Humanities (English and Social Studies) for one-on-one or small group tutoring and skill building.
-These support sessions take place during part or all of afternoon Physical Education classes, and ensure that students leave for the school day with the support they need to successfully complete homework and studying in the evening.
+These support sessions take place during part or all of Flex periods, and ensure that students leave for the school day with the support they need to successfully complete homework and studying in the evening.

 Second, students are always encouraged to meet with teachers to discuss course topics and get extra help.
 Teachers are generally available after school, and by arrangement, before school and during part of the lunch period.

 Third, the Tinnin Center provides help with study strategies, time management, and organization, as well help with accommodations for documented learning differences.
 In general, the School offers the following accommodations: preferential seating, extra time on tests and other assessments, use of the iPad for note-taking, and use of the iPad for tests and other assessments.

 Finally, tutoring is available from a variety of sources.
 Peer tutors are high school students who volunteer to guide younger students through challenging material, and can be a valuable resource for review.
 A list of paid tutors who accept individual students or small groups is kept on file in the Tinnin Center.

 Advisory groups meet each afternoon to provide a launch pad for each student’s day at school, and to help advisors track students’ academic work and technology use.
 Advisors pay attention to individual students’ progress, both academically and socially, helping to form a safety net for each child.
 If you have questions about your student, his or her advisor is the first person to contact.